opensearch-project/opensearch-benchmark-workloads/searchable_snapshot/README.md

 * `error_level` (default: "non-fatal"): Available for bulk operations only to specify ignore-response-error-level.
 * `target_throughput` (default: default values for each operation): Number of requests per second, `none` for no limit.
 * `search_clients`: Number of clients that issues search requests.

+Additional parameters in contrast to NYC taxis workload:
 * `snapshot_repository_name` (default: "test-repository"): Name of the snapshot repository.
 * `snapshot_name` (default: "test-snapshot"): Name of the snapshot.
   It's recommended to assign a different value for different test executions, because there is no operation defined by opensearch-benchmark to delete a snapshot, and new snapshot won't be created if a snapshot with the same name exists in the repository.